xicodomingues/francinette/README.md

 The francinette folder will be under your `$HOME` directory (`/User/<you_username>/`)

 ## Update:
+Normally francinette will prompt you when there is a new version, and you can then update it.

-To update francinette run the command bellow
+If you disabled this functionality or need to update for other reasons run the command bellow:

 ```
 sh -c "$(curl -fsSL https://raw.github.com/xicodomingues/francinette/master/update.sh)"